garrandall/popular-music-data/tracks/moves-like-jagger-maroon-5-christina-aguilera.md

 So watch and learn
 I won't show you twice
-Head to toe, oooh baby rub me right
+Head to toe, oh baby rub me right
 But if I share my secret
 You're gonna have to keep it
 Nobody else can see this (Ay!
 Ay!
 Ay!
 Aaay!)